morgansec/dexlexa/README.md

 ### Overview:
 If you find yourself sleeping through bg alerts, this project may help.
-You can use the voicemonkey.io project to trigger routines on your echo devices.
-These routines can make an announcement, play a siren, or anything else you choose.
+This script uses voicemonkey.io to trigger routines on your echo devices.
+These routines can make announcements, play sounds (like sirens), or anything else you can dream up.

 ### Steps to get this working:
 - Enable the voicemonkey.io skill in your alexa app.